luizgabriel/TicTacToe/README.md

 ## Introduction

 Welcome to the Tic Tac Toe coding challenge for Bible Project!
 This project is a fun and interactive way to demonstrate your coding skills using React Native.

-The application is a simple yet engaging Tic Tac Toe game, designed to run on both iOS and Android platforms.
-It's built with a focus on clean, readable code, and a user-friendly interface.
+### Design Decisions

+1. The opponent's board is inverted for easier visualization from opposite positions.
+2. The game supports grids larger than the standard 3x3 (like 5x5), maintaining all game logic and mechanics.
+3. All game mechanics are well unit-tested.

 ## Installation